mchantosa/codeing_challenges/dfs/dfs.md

 A graph traversal algorithm used to explore all the vertices (nodes) of a graph.
 Unlike Breadth-First Search (BFS), which explores nodes level by level, DFS explores as far as possible along each branch before backtracking.
 It traverses as deep as possible along each branch before exploring other branches.

+DFS is recursive.

+## Complexity
+**Time: O(V + E)**

+BFS has a time complexity of O(V + E), where V is the number of vertices (nodes) and E is the number of edges in the graph.

+**Space Complexity: O(V)**

+Space Complexity worst case scenario is V where all the nodes are stacked on top of each other.
+Space complexity in DFS is the depth of the matrix.

 ## Logic:

 1. Start at a specified source node and mark it as visited.